 For any questions, comments, or suggestions, or to be added to the waiting list for any future GM openings, send email to: Commissioner Matt Veasey at firstname.lastname@example.org

-GM's MUST regularly check their team Roster, the Master Roster, the Transactions page, the DL, and the Amateur Draft pages here to ensure that ALL of their transactions reflect properly, especially in the immediate aftermath of any transactions.
+GM's MUST regularly check their team Roster, the Master Roster, the Transactions page, the DL, and the Draft pages here to ensure that ALL of their transactions reflect properly, especially in the immediate aftermath of any transactions.

-You should check to ensure that all players you control have your club initials next to them on the Master, and that no player has your initials whom you do not control.
+Check to ensure that all players under your franchise control have your franchise initials next to them on the Master.
+Also that no player has your franchise initials whom you do not control.

 Check that players on your roster in Majors and Minors have the proper MLB team assignment.
 Check that their position eligibility for WFBL purposes is listed properly for all Majors-eligible players.

-Check that you always are within the legal limits of 25 in Majors, 15 in AAA, 10 in AA (for DE & HU, 20 in AAA, 15 in AA).
+Check that you always are within the legal limits of 25 in Majors, 15 in AAA, 10 in AA.

-Check your players DL status, and ensure that if a player is activated in MLB, that you activate him immediately in WFBL.
+During the Roster Season, check your DL status, and ensure that if a player is activated in MLB, that you have activated him immediately in WFBL.

-If a player gets traded, signs as a free agent, or otherwise changes MLB org's, ensure that the site is updated to reflect that new designation.
+If a player gets traded, signs as a free agent, or otherwise changes their MLB team, ensure that your roster has been updated to reflect that new MLB club designation.

-You should likewise check the CBS site during the season to ensure that all player information there reflects properly.
+Check the CBS site to ensure that all player information there reflects properly.
 In-season this will especially include your current starting lineup.
 At all times, ensure that any players listed as under your franchise control actually are, and let the Commissioner know if any player you do control is not listed, but appears to be in the CBS database.
 In the off-season, ensure that any moves you make to clean up your roster are reflected at CBS as well.